emacs-compat/compat/README.md

 Contribute
 ----------
-As compat.el is distribed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.
+As compat.el is distributed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.

 [GNU ELPA]: